ben-dh3/CV/README.md

 **Makers Academy** *(Oct 2023 - Mar 2024)*
 - As a leader in Agile teams I contributed to a culture valuing inclusivity, individuals explained their work to the group in order to share knowledge throughout the team and I utilised my organisation and time management skills to ensure meetings were concise.
 - Took responsibility for backend development of databases including MongoDB and PostgreSQL, and supported my peers to utilise the Git workflow; I successfully explained technical concepts to the team resulting in effective use of Agile methodologies.
+- Planned SwiftUI views on Figma before building an interactive mobile Facebook clone using Swift and SwiftUI.
+- Built full-stack web applications using the MERN stack and Flask, PostgreSQL, Python, regularly using pair programming when appropriate.
+- Worked with Jest and React Testing Library to test-drive full-stack web applications before implementing CICD using Github actions.

 **The Institute for Optimum Nutrition** *(Sep 2019 – Jun 2020)*
 - Chemistry, Biology, Anatomy and Physiology